 “Shouldn’t I report to my father?”
 Siri said, grabbing a vanavel root and beginning to chop.

 “He’ll just send you back down here to help as a punishment,” Mab said, banging the pot with her knife again.
-She had the solemn belief that she could judge when a dish was done cooking by the way the pot rang.
+She had the solemn belief that she could judge when a dish was done by the way the pot rang.

-“Good point,” Siri noted, smiling.
+“Good point,” Siri noted.
 “Austre help me if father ever discovers I like it down here.”

 “You just like being close to the food,” Mab said, fishing Siri’s flower out of the stew, then tossing it aside.
 “Either way, you can’t really report to him.
 He’s in conference with Yarda at the moment.
 Something about troop movements or the like.”

 Siri gave no reaction--she simply continued to chop.
-However, if Mab had paused in her cooking to notice Siri’s hair, she would have seen it growing yellow with excitement, as well as curling slightly with mischievousness.
+However, if Mab had paused in her cooking to notice Siri’s hair, she would have seen it growing yellow with excitement.

-Father’s conferences with Yarda usually last hours, she thought, smiling to herself.
+Father’s conferences with Yarda usually last hours, she thought.
 Not much point in simply sitting around, waiting for him to get done. . . .

-Mab turned to get something off the table, and by the time she’d turned back, Siri had bolted for the door and run for the royal stables.
+Mab turned to get something off the table, and by the time she’d turned back, Siri had bolted for the door and run towards the royal stables.

 Bare minutes later, she’d thrown on her favorite cloak and climbed atop a horse.
-She galloped away from the palace, feeling an exhilarated thrill that sent her hair into ringlets.
-She’d gone for a leisurely walk earlier--she figured a nice quick ride would be a good way to round out the day.
+She galloped away from the palace, feeling an exhilarated thrill that sent her hair into a deep blonde.
+A nice quick ride would be a good way to round out the day.

 After all, her punishment was likely to be the same either way.